stanleyeosakul/angular-lastfm/README.md

-# ngLastFM App
+# ngLastFM App - Search for Music and Movies!
-This application uses the LastFM API to search artists and display brief demographic information as well as their top 5 songs.
-This project was originally started using the video series [Angular 2 Spotify App](https://www.youtube.com/watch?v=f6SrTZwZi70&list=PLillGF-RfqbYmJsLiPDVoDea3lfy7-E8O) by *Brad Traversy*.
-However, the Spotify API now requires authorization and due to this added complexity, this API was abandoned in favor of LastFM's API which is free and easy-to-use.
-As the original app was created in 2016 using the Spotify app and Angular 2 RC4, this project has undergone major revisions as it was developed using **Angular 5**, makes calls to the [LastFM API](https://www.last.fm/api), and styled using the [Bulma CSS Framework](https://bulma.io).
+This application uses the LastFM API to search musical artists and the TheMovieDB API to search movies to display basic demographical information.
+It was developed using **Angular 5**, makes calls to the [LastFM API](https://www.last.fm/api) and the [TheMovieDB API](https://developers.themoviedb.org/3/getting-started/introduction), and styled using the [Bulma CSS Framework](https://bulma.io).

 <p align="center">
     <img width="500" height="281" src="./src/assets/images/homepage.png"><br>